3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 {% endhighlight %}

 You could ask why we set \`e.Handled = true\` and would be a good question!
-If you look at the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.windows.application.dispatcherunhandledexception?view=netframework-4.8) you will read that when a unhandled exceptionis throw the Windows Run Time will close the app unless that the exception is setted as handle.
+If you look at the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.windows.application.dispatcherunhandledexception?view=netframework-4.8) you will read that when a unhandled exceptions throw the Windows Run Time will close the app unless that the exception is setted as handle.

-Be awere that some times we have no choice but let the WRT kill the aplication.
+Be aware that some times we have no choice but let the WRT kill the application.
 We can decide that looking in the parameter; e.Exception will say if the exception was just a naive FileNotFoundException or an unrecovable StackOverflowException.

 #### Exit

 Occurs just before an application shuts down, and cannot be canceled.
-It's usefull when we whant to do diferent things depending on the reason the app was closed.
+It's useful when we want to do different things depending on the reason the app was closed.

-For example, if the aplication is closing because os an exeption, we can send an email with the crash logs or save the state of the app and, overriding the OnLaunched, recover the state once the app is restardted.
+For example, if the application is closing because of an exeption, we can send an email with the crash logs or save the state of the app and, overriding the OnLaunched, recover the state once the app is restarted.

 ### Documentation